operator-framework/community/GOVERNANCE.md

 The mission of the Operator Framework community is:
-* To collaborate on areas related to developing, packaging, deploying and managing the lifecycle Kubernetes Operators
+* To collaborate on areas related to developing, packaging, deploying and managing the lifecycle of Kubernetes Operators

 * To develop informational resources that give the community an understanding of best practices, trade-offs, and value adds as it